eafunk/audiorack/README.txt

 set sip_ctl_port 5555
 saveset

+OR use the Web GUI studio setting VOIP tab when logged in as admin to set this.

-7. Run baresip.  arServer is already assumed to be running.
-You can uncomment a line in the ars_startup.conf which will cause arServer to run baresip via the runifnot script, which is commented out by default, to have arServer run baresip when arServer starts up.
+8. Run baresip.  arServer is already assumed to be running.
+You can uncomment a line in the ~/.audiorack/ars_startup.conf which will cause arServer to run baresip via the runifnot script, which is commented out by default, to have arServer run baresip when arServer starts up.
 Just search for baresip in the file to find it.
 The run path for baresip specified in the line may need to be adjusted to the install location of baresip in your particular operating system.

 Note that this will run baresip via the runifnot script, which assumes that if baresip is already running, it was run via that script.
 So if you ran baresip manually, you will want to quit it before you restart arServer and let arServer run it.

 Calls received by baresip should now be answered by arServer and routed to an free arServer mixer input.
 The arServer console command "stat" will show